St Bonaventure's: Academic performance

 The school performs well in the local and national league tables at GCSE level, and in 2012 over 99% of year 11 Pupils achieved five or more A*–C passes, above the national average.

 As a Roman Catholic school, all pupils are entered for a compulsory GCSE in religious studies as well as English, maths and science.
 In 2005, the school became a language college, meaning that all pupils are also entered for a GCSE in a modern foreign language in French, Spanish or German.

 At the end of year 9 students choose their options from a wide range of different GCSE subjects, including history, geography, PE, business studies, sociology, art, music and a selection of design technology subjects.

-Sixth form

-St Bonaventure's has a sixth form which gives access as a preference to the boys in year 11, as long as boys meet the entry requirements for the courses that they choose.
-All other places are filled by students that apply from other Secondary schools.

-The sixth form offers various qualifications, from the traditional GCE A-levels to BTEC courses, and has a tradition of preparing students for admission to prestigious UK higher education institutions such as Oxbridge, Imperial College London, University College London, London School of Economics and other Russell Group universities.
-Many of these students go on to read subjects such as medicine, law, engineering and economics.

 Sport

 In 1965 the school football team won the Thomas Lipton Trophy (London & S.E Schools Cup) winning the final 7–0 against Beaufoys at the Old Spotted Dog Ground.
 Over the past few years the school's football and basketball teams have reached numerous national finals, such as the London Cup Final in football and the Essex Cup Final in both football and basketball.
 The school's cricket team have also won the Newham Cup several times.
-Many representatives of the school's football team have gone on to forge careers as professional footballers.
+Many representatives of the school's football team have become professional footballers.

-Athletics

-In 2014, the school was the overall winners of the Simmons Cup, an elite athletic invitational featuring the best schools across London.
-The school was also joint athletics champions of the 2015 inaugural Indoor (winter) Simmons Cup with Dulwich College.
-In 2015, the year 9 team won the summer Simmons Cup and went on to win the indoor Simmons Cup in January 2016 as a year 10 group.
-In May 2016, all competing year groups won in the Newham Athletics finals, meaning that St Bon's will represent Newham for year 7, year 8, year 9 and year 10.